devops329/devops/instruction/burpSuite/burpSuite.md

 ## Extensions

-In addition to all the functionality that is built into Burp Suite there is a reach market place of third party extensions that you can install.
+In addition to all the functionality that is built into Burp Suite there is a marketplace of third party extensions that you can install.
 To install an extension, select the `Extensions` top level navigation and then select the `BApp Store` tab.

 ![Extension App Store](bAppStore.png)